Need help with your Discussion

 A description of the theory

 Another 1900s theory that contributed to organization theory is Henri Fayol’s theory.
 This theory served as the basis for strategic planning, recruitment of staff, the motivation of employees, and employee guidance (Shafritz & Ott, 2001).
-The theory mainly focuses on important management functions in maintaining the success of an organization.
+The theory mainly focuses on essential management functions in maintaining the success of an organization.

 The two theories mentioned above got popular and were majorly implemented in most organizations in the mid-1900s.
 This was due to the influence of Fredrick W. Taylor in his book called Principles Of Scientific Management.
 Taylor outlined the theories in this book and applied them on American factory floors, clearly defining the role of training, employee incentives, employee recruitment, and work standards.
 He also outlined how these factors impacted the performance of the organization.

 Towards the 1930s, research focused on the human influences on organizational performance rather than the previously considered mechanical view.
 This was motivated by the belief that human fulfillment greatly impacted an organization’s productivity.
 One of the research that majored in this area is the Hawthorn Studies.
 Hawthorn Works, a Western Electric Company plant, conducted this study in the mid-1920s and 1930s.
 The research was conducted under the direction of Harvard University researcher Elton Mayo.
-The main aim of the research was to determine how a firm’s productivity is affected by working conditions.
+The study’s main aim was to determine how a firm’s productivity is affected by working conditions.

-In contrast to the organizational theory of the 1900s, Douglas McGregor developed theories X and Y in the 1950s.
+In contrast to the organizational theory of the 1900s, Douglas McGregor developed ideas X and Y in the 1950s.
 Theory X held the old view of workers as people who preferred to be directed, who wanted to avoid responsibility, and who cherished financial security over anything else.
 On the other hand, Theory Y held that humans could learn to accept responsibility, employees are capable of self-direction, and that self-actualization is the most valuable gift the organization can offer its employees.
 Studies showed that organizations which embraced theory Y were more successful.

 Open system theory.

 In open systems, environmental influences can be classified as general or specific.
 Specific environment refers to the business suppliers and distributors, specific government agencies that influence the operation of n organization, and competitors that a given business organization has to face (Negandhi, 1975).
-General environment, on the other hand, refers to influences that relate to the geographical environment in which the business is located.
+General environment, on the other hand, refers to influences related to the geographical environment in which the business is located.

 1. Influence of cultural values.